 Rich in flavor and history, these buns date back to the 12th century with numerous theories on how they originated.
-Widely enjoyed worldwide, Hot Cross Buns gets its name from their signature cross, baked right on top the dough or etched with icing.
+Widely enjoyed worldwide, Hot Cross Buns gets its name from their signature cross, baked right on top of the dough or etched with icing.
 They’re soft, yet a little dense with a deliciously spiced flavor from cinnamon, nutmeg, and allspice.
 However, you can play with the spices, even adding a little cardamom too.
-The buns are sweetened mostly with brown sugar, then topped with an additional brown sugar simple syrup glaze.
+My (optional) secret ingredient?
+Pineapple essence brings brightness and an untraceable tropical touch.
+The buns are sweetened mostly with brown sugar, giving that deep golden color.
+They’re also then topped with an additional brown sugar simple syrup glaze.

 - 4 cups All-Purpose Flour

 - 1 tsp Salt